portainer/portainer-docs/docs/v2.0/upgrade/updBE.md

 # Upgrade to Portainer Business

 Full instructions on how to switch your environment from Portainer CE to Portainer Business are here.
-These steps should be followed where you have bought the produc or you are running a Free Trial.
+These steps should be followed where you have bought the product or you are running a Free Trial.

 ### How to Upgrade